AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Video modality

 VGAN \cite{vondrick2016generating} proposes a GAN for video generation with a spatial-temporal convolutional architecture.
 TGAN \cite{saito2017temporal} uses two separate generators -- a temporal generator to output a set of latent variables and an image generator that takes in these latent variables to produce frames of the video, and adopts a WGAN \cite{arjovsky2017wasserstein} model for more stable training.
 MoCoGAN \cite{tulyakov2018mocogan} learns to decompose motion and content by utilizing both video and image discriminators, allowing it to generate videos with the same content and varying motion, and vice versa.
 DVD-GAN \cite{clark2019adversarial} decomposes the discriminator into spatial and temporal components to improve efficiency.
 MoCoGAN-HD \cite{tian2021good} improves upon MoCoGAN by introducing a motion generator in the latent space and also a pre-trained and fixed image generator, which enables generation of high-quality videos.
 VideoGPT \cite{yan2021videogpt} and Video VQ-VAE \cite{walker2021predicting} both explore using VQ-VAE \cite{van2017neural} to generate videos via discrete latent variables.
-DIGAN \cite{yu2022generating} designs a dynamics-aware approach leveraging a neural implicit representation-based GAN \cite{skorokhodov2021adversarial} with temporal dynamics.
+DIGAN \cite{yu2022generating} designs a dynamics-aware approach leveraging a neural implicit representation-based GAN with temporal dynamics.
 StyleGAN-V \cite{skorokhodov2022styleganv} also proposes a continuous-time video generator based on implicit neural representations, and is built upon StyleGAN2 \cite{karras2020analyzing}.
-Brooks et al. \cite{brooks2022generating} aim to generate consistent and realistic long videos and generate videos in two stages: a low-resolution generation stage and super-resolution stage.
-Video Diffusion \cite{ho2022video} explores video generation through a DM with a video-based 3D U-Net \cite{cciccek20163d} architecture.
-Video LDM \cite{blattmann2023align}, PVDM \cite{yu2023video} and VideoFusion \cite{luo2023videofusion} employ latent diffusion models (LDMs) for video generation, showing a strong ability to generate coherent and long videos at high resolutions.
-Several recent works \cite{harvey2022flexible,yin2023nuwa,ge2022long} also aim to improve the generation of long videos.
+Following the development of DMs, Video Diffusion \cite{ho2022video} explores video generation through a DM with a video-based 3D U-Net architecture.
+Subsequent developments for video diffusion models employ latent diffusion models (LDMs) for video generation, such as Video LDM \cite{blattmann2023align}, PVDM \cite{yu2023video} and VideoFusion \cite{luo2023videofusion}, which show a strong ability to generate coherent and long videos at high resolutions.
+Specifically, Video LDM \cite{blattmann2023align} first pre-trains an LDM on images only, then fine-tunes the LDM on videos.
+PVDM \cite{yu2023video} introduces a projected latent space for the video diffusion model, which factorizes the complex cubic array structure of videos into three latent vectors, thus facilitating computational efficiency.
+To improve the diffusion process, VideoFusion \cite{luo2023videofusion} introduce a decomposed diffusion process which uses noise that is correlated between the various frames of the video, leading to more consistent generated content across the video frames.
+At the same time as these developments in diffusion models, another string of recent works \cite{harvey2022flexible,ge2022long,yin2023nuwa} also aim to improve the generation of long videos.
+For instance, to generate long videos, TATS \cite{ge2022long} introduces a hierarchical process with an autoregressive Transformer to generate sparse latent frames to form a global structure, followed by an interpolation Transformer to interpolate between these sparse frames.
+Another approach by FDM \cite{harvey2022flexible} explores a flexible diffusion model that can be flexibly conditioned on any number of frames, allowing various sampling schemes to be executed to generate long videos through its generation and infilling capability.
+NUWA-XL \cite{yin2023nuwa} further develops a coarse-to-fine DM architecture that is directly trained on long videos, thus eliminating the training-inference gap where most previous works train/fine-tune their method on short videos but expect them to produce long videos at test time.